improvess/matrix-reef.js/README.md

 A faster Matrix for the Java Script World.

-There are awesome matrix libraries for Java Script in the wild.
+There are pretty awesome matrix libraries for Java Script in the wild.
 But if you are looking for something faster consider using this library.
 Matrix-reef.js is a pure Java Script matrix library for numeric computing.
 It is extremely fast and there is no third-party dependencies under the wood (no webgl!).
 Check out the comparison below.